Review: INOOK FREESTEP Snowshoes from France to enjoy snow hiking

 It's bulky

-Compared to thin and compact models like Wakan and MSR's LIGHTNING series, the height of the binding and frame is a problem, and I'm a little concerned that the volume is too large to tie it into a backpack.
-However, the weight itself is lightweight, so there is no particular problem with carrying it around in the lower world.
+Compared to thin and compact models like snowshoes or MSR's LIGHTNING series, the combined height of the bindings and frame is a drawback, and it's a bit of a concern that it's too bulky to strap to a backpack.
+However, the weight itself is light, so carrying it around on the ground isn't a problem

-The spikes and blades on the back of the frame provide ample grip.
-However, the five front claws on the front have some space between them and the snow surface, so the feeling of biting when kicking into the slope is a bit unsatisfied.
-Also, the heels are not that high in the climbing mode, so it can be a pain when you hit a steep slope.
+The spikes and blades on the underside of the frame provide ample grip.
+However, the five front claws on the front of the skis leave a small gap between them and the snow, so they don't dig in as well when you kick into a slope.
+Also, the heel isn't that high in the climbing mode, so it can be difficult to maneuver, especially on steep slopes

 Summary: What kind of activities do you recommend?

-In addition to the regular size, this FREESTEP , FREESTEP Light , so it's a good idea to choose the best model that suits your body shape and purpose.
+In addition to the regular size, FREESTEP also comes in a smaller model, FREESTEP Light, for lighter people such as women , so you can choose the model that best suits your body type and purpose.